Most interesting landmarks of Antigua and Barbuda

 - St. John’s Cathedral – Saint John.
 Impressive Anglican church with two towers.
 Church is built here three times, current one in 1845 in Neo-Baroque style.

-Described wonders of Antigua and Barbuda
+Described landmarks of Antigua and Barbuda

 This small island country consists of several small islands.
-Each of the main islands (Antigua, Barbuda and Redonda) differs from others a lot and each offers interesting landmarks.
+Each of the main islands (Antigua, Barbuda, and Redonda) differs from others a lot and each offers interesting landmarks.

 This formidable compilation is the result of firsthand experience and over two years of research.
 The Antigua & Barbuda Island Guide provides insightful information that allows visitors to feel like locals while enjoying the indisputable beauty of this Caribbean nation.